HideakiHama/car-car/README.md

   Inventory(for polling service): port 8000
 - base URL of poll -> http://inventory-api:8000

-  React: Port 3000  (For checking out the FrontEnd)
+  React: Port 3000  (For checking the FrontEnd)
 - URL -> http://localhost:3000/